3ternal/Voiceer/README.md

 # Voiceer
 Voice + Cheer = Voiceer!

-This Unity editor extension will play a pre-recorded voice whenever you...
+This is a Unity editor extension that will play a pre-recorded voice whenever you...
 * Save
 * Enter Play Mode
 * Exit Play Mode